webview_all 1.1.2

 WebView All #

-A WebView component that supports all Flutter platforms.
+A WebView component that supports all Flutter platforms and implements the webview_flutter platform interface.

 | Platform | Support | Implementation |